Table of Contents

 fn handle_event(&mut self, event: notify::Result<Event>)

 notify::Event is a hierarchical set of enums that describe the type of file system event.
-The event handler is expected to discriminate these events and react accordingly.
+The event handler is expected to discriminate between these events and react accordingly.

 pub struct Event {